Computing Science BSc (Hons)

 How you'll learn

-Our teaching methods are varied, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
-Additional support is available via email and our online learning platform, Aula.
+In addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
+Additional support is available via email and our online learning platform, which is currently Aula.

-Progression through the modules develops knowledge and skills, including communication (written and oral), study skills, research methods, project management, presentation and career development.
+Progression through the modules should develop knowledge and skills including communication (written and oral), study skills, research methods, project management, presentation and career development.
 We will also encourage you to consider your employability and/or entrepreneurial development.

 Assessment